88% would make this again

 Instructions

-• Melt the butter In a Pan and let it cool before adding it in with the eggs to prevent them from cooking in the muffin mixture.
+• Melt the butter In a pan and let it cool before adding it in with the eggs to prevent them from cooking in the muffin mixture.
 In a large mixing bowl, whisk together the eggs and sugar until light and frothy.
-Add the Greek yogurt (or sour cream), melted butter (or butter-oil mix), vanilla extract, lemon zest, and lemon juice.
-Whisk until smooth and fully combined but do not overmix.
+Add the Greek yogurt (or sour cream), melted butter (or butter-oil mix), vanilla extract, lemon zest and lemon juice.
+Whisk until smooth and fully combined but don’t overmix.

 • Gradually add the dry ingredients to the wet mixture, stirring gently with a spatula or wooden spoon.
 Add the dry ingredients in 1/3 at a time and mix just until combined, overmixing can make the muffins dense.
 The batter will be thick.